AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

    ![](assets/custom-compliance.png)
-   _Enable custom compliance_
+   _Enable Custom Compliance_

    >[!NOTE]
    >
    >This new catalog label has been introduced to categorize the courses, learning paths, and certifications as a compliance type.
-To enable the Custom Compliance type option, you must first enable the Show Catalog Label option in the same page.
+To enable the **[!UICONTROL  Custom Compliance type]** option, you must first enable the **[!UICONTROL Show Catalog Label]** option in the same page.

 1. Go to **[!UICONTROL Settings]** > **[!UICONTROL Catalog Label]** and select the **[!UICONTROL Compliance type]**.
 1. Type the values (e.g., Legal, Sales) in the **[!UICONTROL Value]** text box and select **[!UICONTROL Add Value]**.

    ![](assets/custom-compliance-values.png)
-   _Add values for custom compliance_
+   _Add values for Custom Compliance_

 1. Select **[!UICONTROL Save]**.

 >[!NOTE]
 >
->The Author must add these compliance labels while creating/editing the courses in their instance.
-See Add compliance labels to a courses/learning path/certification.
+>The Author must add these compliance labels while creating/editing the courses in their app.
+See [Add compliance labels to a course/learning path/certification](/help/migrated/authors/feature-summary/courses.md#add-compliance-labels-to-courselearning-pathcertification).

 ##### Create and share a compliance dashboard

 To create and share a compliance dashboard, follow these steps:

-1. Go to **Re[!UICONTROL ]ports** > **[!UICONTROL Learning Summary]**.
+1. Go to **[!UICONTROL Reports]** > **[!UICONTROL Learning Summary]**.
 1. In the **[!UICONTROL Compliance Dashboard]** section, select **[!UICONTROL Shared with Managers]**.
-1. Select **[!UICONTROL Share dashboard]** and select the created labels from **[!UICONTROL Custom compliance]** dropdown menu.
+1. Select **[!UICONTROL Share dashboard]** and select the created labels from the **[!UICONTROL Custom compliance]** dropdown menu.

    ![](assets/compliance-type.png)
-   _Compliance type_
+   _Select the Compliance type_

 1. Type and select the manager's name in the **[!UICONTROL Share with]** text box.
 1. Select **[!UICONTROL Share]** to send the dashboard to the selected manager.

 >[!NOTE]
 >
->Sharing the new dashboard will overwrite the existing dashboard in the selected manager's instance.
-Managers will be able to view the newly shared dashboard by the admins.
+>Sharing the new dashboard will overwrite the existing dashboard in the selected manager's app.
+Managers will be able to view the newly shared dashboard by the administrators.
 Sharing is only supported for people with manager roles only.

 <!--In the final visualization, you can check the compliance status of learners, and take appropriate action.